Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms

 \subsection{Study on SSDF Updating Method}

-We compare the performance of our incremental SSDF update strategy (Sec.\ref{sec:incremental_3-D_SSDF_update}) against the brute-force traversal approach.
+We compare the performance of our incremental SSDF update strategy (Sec.~\ref{sec:incremental_3-D_SSDF_update}) against the brute-force traversal approach.
 The brute-force traversal method iterates along the radial dimension in spherical coordinates ($\theta$-$\phi$-$r$), repetitively applying the 2-D SSDF updating process \cite{wang2014parallel} to each $\theta$-$\phi$ layer at every radial discretization $r$.
-As introduced in Sec.\ref{sec:incremental_3-D_SSDF_update}, our incremental method strategically leverages the monotonic properties of occlusion across adjacent 2-D SSDF layers to reduce the overall update operations.
+As introduced in Sec.~\ref{sec:incremental_3-D_SSDF_update}, our incremental method strategically leverages the monotonic properties of occlusion across adjacent 2-D SSDF layers to reduce the overall update operations.

-We construct three scenes with increasing obstacles and set the origin as the target point.
-The SSDF is parameterized with a $5$m radial boundary, $0.1$m radial resolution, and $0.1$rad angular resolution.
-Fig.\ref{fig:benchmark_ssdf} shows the scenes' top-down views and the cross-sections of SSDFs at zero height.
-The baseline brute-force traversal method \cite{wang2014parallel} provides the ground truth values of updated SSDFs.
-Tab.\ref{tab:ssdf_benchmark} records the average computation time for both approaches and the proposed method's cumulative value error across all grids in the SSDF volume.
-As shown in Tab.\ref{tab:ssdf_benchmark}, the proposed method achieves significantly faster average update time ($\textless4ms$) compared to the baseline method ($\textgreater12ms$) with negligible cumulative error.
-This confirms the efficiency and accuracy of our incremental strategy in enabling real-time SSDF integration for high-frequency replanning.
+We construct three scenes with increasing obstacle density, parameterizing the SSDF with a $5~m$ radial boundary, 0.1~m radial resolution, and 0.1~$rad$ angular resolution.
+Fig.~\ref{fig:benchmark_ssdf} shows the scenes and SSDF cross-sections.
+The brute-force method~\cite{wang2014parallel} provides ground truth values.
+As shown in Tab.~\ref{tab:ssdf_benchmark}, the proposed method achieves significantly faster update time ($<$4~$ms$ vs.\ $>$12~$ms$) with negligible cumulative error, confirming the efficiency and accuracy of the incremental strategy for real-time replanning.